 It is something to consider, because animals fed antibiotics go into fast food and grocery stores.
 Looks innocent enough, but that pork, beef and chicken is full of stuff that will affect you with hormones, antibiotics and beyond.
 Ingesting these things compromises are bodies...

 So, get your garden going, reap the rewards from seeing the plants coming up and eating your own stuff.
-If you feel better afterward, which I'm sure you will, just let me know.
-Bottom button in this website Contact Me.

 What is the difference between cooking and artful cooking?